yoko-vicky/Tracking-App-with-React-Redux/README.md

 1. Like the ordinary user, you need to log in with a username and password as an admin user, which is required to be given the status of admin: true by the administrator
 2. Then, you'll see the admin page.
 On this page, the items that are added by administrators will show
-3. By clicked the "Add item" button, it shows the form, and you can add an item
+3. By clicking the "Add item" button, it shows the form, and you can add an item
-4. By clicked each item, you can edit it
+4. By clicking each item, you can edit it

 ## Author